-A foreign investor may find that it is beneficial from a U.S. federal income tax perspective to fund its investment in the U.S. corporation through a mix of debt and equity.
-Debt funding may lower the foreign investor's overall U.S. federal income tax burden because the U.S. corporation may generally deduct interest to reduce its taxable income, which reduces the U.S. corporation's U.S. federal income tax by 21 percent of each dollar of interest paid.
-While the foreign investor is subject to U.S. federal income tax on the interest paid by the U.S. corporation, the rate of tax is lower (30 percent through withholding, potentially reduced or eliminated by treaty).
-However, a loan to a U.S. corporation raises several issues that must be considered.
+A foreign investor may find that it is beneficial from a US federal income tax perspective to fund its investment in a US corporation through a mix of debt and equity.
+Debt funding may lower the foreign investor's overall US federal income tax burden because the US corporation may generally deduct interest to reduce its US federal income tax by 21 percent of each dollar of interest paid.
+While the foreign investor can be subject to US federal income tax on the interest paid by the US corporation, the rate of tax may be lower (default of a 30 percent rate through withholding, potentially reduced or eliminated by treaty).
+However, a loan to a US corporation raises several issues that must be considered.